|The two bottles of New Zealand wine we purchased and savored over this past week, yet to finish both bottles.|

 For Tom, this way of eating has completely eliminated GERD and IBS, chronic conditions from which he suffered for years, now completely gone…gone…gone.

 |Flowers blooming on the farm.|

 As a side benefit, weight control is easy as we continue to enjoy delicious meals, neither of us ever gaining weight.
-Its only when we’re on a cruise or out to dinner that Tom indulges in his favorites; bread, fries and sweets, often gaining as much as seven or eight pounds on a cruise.
+It’s only when we’re on a cruise or out to dinner that Tom indulges in his favorites; bread, fries, and sweets, often gaining as much as seven or eight pounds on a cruise.
 Otherwise, we never have any such items in our temporary homes.

-Frequently reading medical studies, (many of which are often skewed by money grubbing sponsors), I’d noticed that drinking wine in moderation, no more than two small glasses a day, may actually be instrumental in reducing inflammation and blood sugar.
+Frequently reading medical studies, (many of which are often skewed by money-grubbing sponsors), I’d noticed that drinking wine in moderation, no more than two small glasses a day, may actually be instrumental in reducing inflammation and blood sugar.

-Overall, with heredity against me, I’d have full blown type 2 diabetes if I didn’t follow this restrictive low carb way of eating, another inflammatory disease.
+Overall, with heredity against me, I’d have full-blown type 2 diabetes if I didn’t follow this restrictive low carb way of eating, another inflammatory disease.
 My glucose levels escalate on days I may eat too much or too many of the foods I can eat.

-Excess low carbs foods and protein in itself can exacerbate the production of glucose in the blood along with poor insulin management.
+Excess low carbs foods and protein in themselves can exacerbate the production of glucose in the blood along with poor insulin management.
 This isn’t an “eat all you want” way of eating as many assume.